trust-mfn-berlin/animals-as-objects/vault/templates.material.md

 _Image caption (less than 200 characters) and source._

-If you need to backlink a word that is different from the actual title, use [[themes|templates.theme]].

 [^footnote1]: here REF: Surname, Name. _Book title_.
 Place: Press, YYYY Surname, Name.
 "Article Title." _Journal_ 1, n1 (YYYY): p-pp.